Meeco/docs/guides/oidc/oidc4vp.md

 Verification of the SIOP token.
 The steps performed during this verification are:

-- Resolve verifier DID
+1. Resolve Verifier DID
-- Verify request signature
+2. Verify request signature
-- Extract the presentation definition uri
+3. Extract the presentation definition URI
    - Verify presentation definition structure

 **Endpoint**